vanilladucky/vanilladucky/README.md

 ## 📚 I'm currently a student studying Computer Science with a second major in Business (International Trading) at Nanyang Technological University (NTU) in Singapore.
 ### 😀 I'm proficient in coding in Python and very familiar with all of it's necessary libraries.
 I am knowledgeable in various fields of Mathematics so Data Science/Analysis and Machine Learning is the field I'm comfortable in.
 I took part in datathons from private companies, won the first place in a hackathon and am an avid writer on Kaggle on various topics relating to DSAI.
-### 🌱 I’m currently learning JS.
+### 🌱 I’m currently learning JS and C.
 ### ⚡ My interests lie in Data Science and Artifical Intelligence.
 I have an active Kaggle account which you can visit <a href="https://www.kaggle.com/kimmik123" target="_blank">here</a>.
 If you are looking for collaborate on Kaggle, feel free to reach out to me!
 I am also trying to learn Web and App Development.
 <!--![notebook](https://road-to-kaggle-grandmaster.vercel.app/api/badges/kimmik123/notebook)
 ![discussion](https://road-to-kaggle-grandmaster.vercel.app/api/badges/kimmik123/discussion) -->
-### 🧨 Some of my interests are Linear Algebra, Probability Theory, Calculus, Discrete Mathematics, Machine Learning, Time Series Analysis, Data Visualization and solving all sorts of problems, be it leetcode questions or hackathons/datathons.
+### 🧨 Some of my interests are Probability Theory, Calculus, Discrete Mathematics, Machine Learning and solving all sorts of problems, be it leetcode questions or hackathons/datathons.
 ### 📫 You can reach me via KIMH0004@e.ntu.edu.sg
 ### 📫 You can read about me on <a href='https://www.linkedin.com/in/hyun-bin-kim-891a32202/' target='_blank'>LinkedIn</a>